 What are the Four Doors?

 The tool gives us a way of analysing the change in terms of what we can and can’t do, before and after the change.
-The ‘Four Doors” are things that we:
+The 4 doors of change are things that we:

 - Could do before the change and still can do after the change